-The next step in the decontamination process was to apply Valet Pro Citrus Tar & Glue Remover in order to dissolve the remnants of transportation wax.
+The next step in the decontamination process was to apply Valet Pro Citrus Tar & Glue Remover in order to dissolve the remnants of transportation wax the M135i had collected.
 This was quickly followed by Bilt-Hamber Surfex HD, a water-based de-greaser designed to ensure the bodywork was completely free of any oil-based contamination or water-deposited grime.

 The car was then pre-washed using Ultimate Snow Foam, the wheels cleaned with Bilt-Hamber Auto-Wheel and the door, boot and bonnet shuts treated with Meguiar’s All Purpose Cleaner.
 The whole car was then given a thorough final wash using Gtechniq G-Wash high foaming shampoo and carefully dried with ultra-soft drying towels before entering the studio to inspect the depth and quality of the paint.